 - a localised outbreak involving a particular student or staff member, faculty or department

-Explanation of the education tiers in relation to HE
+Explanation of the HE tiers

-Tier 1 (default position)
+HE tier 1 (default position)

-Tier 2 (fallback position)
+HE tier 2 (fallback position)

-Tier 3 (where stricter measures are needed)
+HE tier 3 (where stricter measures are needed)

-Tier 4 (last resort)
+HE tier 4 (last resort)